camspec/image-to-ascii/README.md

 # Image to ASCII
 Converts an image file into ASCII characters.

-First, create a virtual environment in the image-to-ascii directory:
+First, create a virtual environment in the image-to-ascii directory (Python must be added to PATH):
 ```
 python -m venv env
 env\Scripts\activate